When most people think of business loans, the Small Business Administration (SBA) is inevitably brought up.

 - Speculative businesses (such as oil exploration)

-There are a few SBA guarantee programs that fit a wide variety of businesses.
+There are a few different types of SBA loan programs that fit a wide variety of businesses.

 SBA Advantage Loan 7(a)

-To be eligible for an SBA Advantage Loan 7(a) a business must be considered as small by the SBA (which is actually pretty generous) This link will provide the SBA Size Standard List by industry.
+To be eligible for an SBA Advantage Loan, a business must be considered small by the SBA (which is actually pretty generous).
+This link will provide the SBA Size Standard List by industry.

 504 Loan Program

 Another program, the 504 Loan Program, is primarily for larger projects involving major assets.
 These programs are a little more complex where the SBA guarantees 40% of the total project costs, the lender providing 50%, and the business owner investing the remaining 10%.

 504 loans are administered by Certified Development Companies (CDCs) through commercial lending institutions.

 Funds from a 504 loan can be used to refinance or expand a business through the purchase, construction, or renovation of buildings or to purchase land or machinery.
 Inventory or working capital may not be used in a 504 loan.

 The maximum amount of a 504 loan is $5.5 million and can be set up to 10 or 20-year terms.